mportesdev/pictureshow/README.rst

     list_of_pictures = ['pic1.png', 'pic2.jpg', 'pic3.gif']
     pictures_to_pdf(*list_of_pictures, pdf_file='pictures.pdf')

-Using a glob pattern, sorted by name, with a two-inch margin, stretching smaller pictures to area:
+Using a glob pattern, sorted by name, with landscape page orientation and two-inch margin, stretching small pictures to area:

 .. code-block:: python